matthieu-vincke/eYellerBlog/articles/jquery-mobile-listviews.markdown

 This first article will show how to customize the jquery mobile listviews to make them do more!

+Before  starting, let me just clarify what I mean by customizing jQuery mobile.
+For me, customizing  means  modifying the CSS classes and but also the javascript code.
+Adding a CSS class to enhance the design of some jQuery mobile items is not a customization for me.

 *For the little story*:

 In eYeller, we wanted to represent all the messages around the user on a single page and to be able to display the responses by a click on the message.
 We also needed a contextual menu to choose to answer to the yell / reyell / get the details => we needed a button inside the header.